mradcliffe/xero/README.md

 ## XeroBundle

-Xero module now requires [BlackOptic\XeroBundle](https://github.com/mradcliffe/XeroBundle) instead of PHP-Xero, and this requires the [Composer Manager](http://drupal.org/project/composer_manager) module.
-You must run the following drush command before installing Xero: `drush composer-json-rebuild --include=xero`.
-This is not ideal.
-Drupal 8 does not have a good way of including dependencies because it does not implement Composer properly.
-You may also hack Drupal 8's composer.json file if you prefer to install libraries in core/vendor.
+Xero module now requires [BlackOptic\XeroBundle](https://github.com/mradcliffe/XeroBundle) instead of PHP-Xero.
+This requires dowmnloading the dependency with Composer either with [Composer Manager](http://drupal.org/project/composer_manager) module or by [managing Drupal with Composer](https://www.drupal.org/node/2404989) itself.
+Do not attempt to enable the module without installing the dependencies first or the Symfony container will crash.

+With Composer Manager:
+   - `drush composer-manager-init`
+   - `cd core`
+   - `composer drupal-update`

 ## Using XeroQuery to fetch into TypedData